* Drug stocks tumble after Amazon buys online pharmacy

 By Sruthi Shankar

-Walgreens Boots Alliance, already under pressure after its third-quarter earnings report, tumbled 9.3 percent and along with UnitedHealth's 2 percent drop pulled the Dow Jones Industrial Average lower.
+Walgreens Boots Alliance, already under pressure after its third-quarter earnings report, tumbled 9.4 percent and along with UnitedHealth's 1.8 percent drop pressured the Dow Jones index.

-The S&P health sector dropped 0.61 percent, the most among the 11 S&P sectors, while Amazon gained 1.2 percent.
+The S&P health sector dropped 0.31 percent, while Amazon gained 1.8 percent.

-The U.S. economy slowed more than previously estimated in the first quarter, according to Commerce Department data that showed gross domestic product increased at a 2 percent annual rate in the period, instead of the 2.2 percent pace reported last month.
+The U.S. economy slowed more than previously estimated in the first quarter, according to Commerce Department data that showed gross domestic product increased at a 2 percent annual rate in the period, from its previous estimate of 2.2 percent.

-The revision came amid the weakest performance in consumer spending in nearly five years and with the United States engaged in tit-for-tat trade tariffs with its major trade partners, including China, Canada and the European Union.
+The revision came as an escalating trade dispute between the United States and its major trade partners, including China, Canada and the European Union, kept investors on edge.

 Amazon's burgeoning reach was not limited to just the health sector.
 Its plans to entice entrepreneurs to set up their own package-delivery businesses sent shares of United Parcel Service and FedEx skidding more than 2 percent.

-Six of the 11 major S&P sectors were higher, with the financial index gaining 0.47 percent ahead of results from the second round of the Federal Reserve's stress test for banks and lenders.
+Six of the 11 major S&P sectors were higher — with a 0.66 percent gain in the financial index — boosting the S&P 500 ahead of results from the second round of Federal Reserve's stress test for banks and lenders.

-Declining issues outnumbered advancers for a 1.19-to-1 ratio on the NYSE and for a 1.18-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.08-to-1 ratio on the NYSE and for a 1.17-to-1 ratio on the Nasdaq.